-Senior Ian Welch led Johnson Central.
-Welch, a leading performer on the gridiron for the Johnson Central football team, paced the Golden Eagles with a game-high 29 points.
-Sophomore Cody Parker followed with 15 points for the Golden Eagles.
-Johnson Central shot 47.9 percent (23-for-48) from the field en route to the Lawrence County, a contender for the 57th District championship, slipped out of the opening quarter ahead 15-13.
-The Bulldogs held a slim two-point scoring advantage over Johnson Central in each of the first two quarters.
-Lawrence County carried a 34-30 lead into halftime.
-Skaggs led Lawrence County, scoring a Bulldogs.
+Lawrence County, a conrender for the 57th District

+champtonship, shipped out

+of the opening quarter ahead

+15-13.
+The Buildogs held a

+slim two-point scoring

+advantage over Johnson

+Cengal in each of the first

+two quarters.
+Lawrence

+County carried a 34-30 lead

+into halftime.

+Wade Skaggs led

+Lawrence County, scoring a

+team-high 19 points for the

+Buildogs.

 Chandler Thompson tossed in 17 points and Michael Adkins added 12 for visiting Lawrence County.
-The Bulldogs led 49-47 when the third quarter drew to an end.
+The Buildogs led 49-47 when the third quarter drew to an end.